 Does the officer have to read my Miranda rights?

-Miranda rights are big deal.
+Miranda rights are a big deal.
 In short, the following is what officers usually say before questioning someone in custody.

 • You have the right to remain silent.